lessonomicon/querynomicon/glossary.md

 <span id="query">query</span>
 :   A command to perform some operation in a database (typically data retrieval).

+<span id="query_builder">query builder</span>
+:   A library that constructs objects representing the parts of a query
+    and then translates those objects into a SQL string.

 ## R

 <span id="recursive_cte">recursive CTE</span>